chgeuer/repro_arm_ttk_artifactslocationproblem/README.md

   }
 }
 ```

-Note that in the nested template, there are no default values at all.
+Note that in the nested template, the `artifactsLocation` and `artifactsLocationSasToken` parameters have no default values at all.

 ## When using default values **in the main template**